 Apologies

 An apology was received and accepted from Cllr Braidford who arrived late joining the meeting at 7:54pm following a school meeting.
-AN apology was also received from District & County Councillor Stephen Davies who was attending the meeting of another Parish Council.
+An apology was also received from District & County Councillor Stephen Davies who was attending the meeting of another Parish Council.

 02/04